Offices in Miami, but representing clients in all 50 states and abroad.

 Miami, FL 33130

-Complete the contact form to get help right away or to schedule a consultation:
+Complete the contact form to schedule a consultation:

 Sophia Alexandra Montz was born and raised in Miami, Florida.
 As the daughter of a Brazilian mother from Rio de Janeiro, Sophia has always been passionate about helping individuals seek their American Dream.